Some Journalists Covering Israel and Palestine Say They’ve Faced Doubts and Skewed Editing for Years. Is That Changing?

 This week, Shihab-Eldin spoke publicly for the first time about the footage cut from his documentary himself.

-He added, “We have a triad—fact checkers, standards, and legal—but on this topic, everything has to be read and OKed by the Jerusalem bureau chief.
+He added, “We have a triad—fact-checkers, standards, and legal—but on this topic, everything has to be read and OK’d by the Jerusalem bureau chief.
 So it’s not possible to sneak something through if you wanted to.”

 “People still use ‘Palestine’ in editorial meetings and over Slack.
 It’s quite funny,” he said.
 “I’m not sure they’re doing it as an internal act of resistance or they’re just clueless, but people do.”